-A physics education provides broad-based training in quantitative reasoning, as well as technical expertise with both software and hardware.
+A physics or applied physics education provides broad training in quantitative reasoning, as well as technical expertise with both software and hardware.
 Our graduates are well-positioned not just for a wide range of existing jobs, but also for the new kinds of jobs that will emerge in the evolving global economy.